collinalexbell/HackMatrix/game-design.md

 - This will be my first significant success
 - It is the first 3d game I'll have produced

-## Deadline:
-New Years submit for review.
-Launch on my birthday.

-I will succeed.
-How?

-Faith.
-A mind closed to failure.
-Persistent continuous action.

-## Kickstarter
-### Goal
-150k
-### MVDemo
-- HackMatrix castle
-- Rendering a 2nd matrix into a framebuffer (to directly draw to screen (and mimick wayland))
-- Processes as owls
-Thats it... thats all I will need
-### Video
-    - Story
-    - Show Mechanics
-    - Show World
-    - Follow interest curves (I don't know how I'll do this).

-### Perks
-#### Instutional sponsorship plaque:
-Are you a University or Corporation that wants to support HackMatrix?
-This perk will allow you to put a unique sponsorship plaque.
-#### Instutional sponsorship monument:
-Are you a University or Corporation that wants to support HackMatrix?
-This perk will allow you to put a unique sponsorship monument into the game.
-### Final Evaluation of the Lenses
-I should do a final evaluation of lenses to ensure that the game is most impactful before I hit the ship button.
-I can do this after I submit for review (while waiting for review)

-### Why
-I need 150k to live a full free year in Portland Oregon
-    So I can:
-    - read
-    - meditate
-    - expiriment
-    - love

 ## Altered Perceptual Experiences of the Game
 After recieving funding, I will create 2 altered perceptual experiences of my game.
 ### Cannabis (0.5-1.5g; a big dose)